The InXpress Story

 As technology makes shipping and communications ever more efficient, the need for global reach continues to grow.
 The over $900 billion U.S. shipping freight industry is projected to grow to $2 trillion by 2023.
 InXpress plans to grow along with it, continuously negotiating better rates that franchisees can pass along to their customers.

 InXpress Executive Leaders Share Their Insights

 “What makes InXpress a great business is you can scale,” says Brand Ambassador Ken Brockbank, who also owns the Irvine, California, franchise.
-“You can work from home and hire employees if you want, from 1 to 20.
+“You can work from anywhere and manage a small team.
 You can hire a sales producer or someone who services the customers you onboard.
 That kind of business model gives you scale, flexibility and independence.”

 “There’s massive opportunity in the shipping world,” says CEO Paul Knott, “and as we look at where we are, we’re only a shadow of what we will become.
 We’re excited about our growth opportunities, hoping to welcome a couple of hundred more franchise partners, add more services and identify other types of businesses that are in need of our services.
 Our future is undoubtedly a bright one; the sky’s the limit.”